 Regular inspections are one of the best, and cheapest, ways to manage risk:

 - Look for slip-and-fall hazards.
 Many of these dangers can be easily fixed, such as repairing torn carpeting and replacing light bulbs.
 Look for broken or worn stairs and handrails, as well as for cracked or uneven walking and parking surfaces.
 Slip-and-fall is the leading cause of insurance claims.

 - Arrange for snow and ice removal with qualified contractors.
 (See above.)
 Inspect for ice buildup on sidewalks and parking areas.
 Keep a log and record the date, time and place when clearing snow and treating surfaces.

 - Make sure tenants properly dispose of boxes and other trash.

 - Look for, and remedy, any sign of excessive moisture or leaking water to avoid claims—and damage—arising from exposure to mold.

 We hope you find these risk management tips useful.
-If you have any questions about these practices, or your building insurance policy ,or if you would like a free insurance review, please call us at 877-576-5200 or post a comment below.
+If you have any questions about these practices or your building insurance policy ,or if you would like a free insurance review, please call us at 877-576-5200 or post a comment below.